 Transparent Data Retention and Deletion Policies

 Review how long the platform retains your personal data after you stop using the service and whether you can request deletion.
-A provider that offers data deletion rights is demonstrating a stronger data governance posture than one that does not.
+A provider that offers data deletion rights demonstrates stronger data governance than one that does not.
 If the privacy policy is vague on this point, contact support in writing and document the response before committing to the platform.

 Incident Response Track Record